LEAVING SITE

 A wide variety of drugs may interact with Sporanox capsules.
 Never take Sporanox capsules if you are taking any of the following medications:

-• Felodipine, eplerenone and nisoldipine medicines for angina (crushing chest pain) or high blood pressure
+• Eplerenone, felodipine, ivabradine, ranolazine used to treat angina (crushing chest pain) or high blood pressure

 • Irinotecan, an anti-cancer drug